WiolaWysopal/TickTrack/README.md

 - 🧠 Prototyped using [Bolt.new](https://bolt.new) - an AI tool for rapid app development

+- 📁 Uploading files to tasks using Supabase Bucket (`Supabase Storage`)

 ## 🛠️ Tech Stack

 - `Bolt.new` – initial app structure and components generated using AI